 * US swap spreads widen again after sharp tightening

-* Currency basis swaps stabilise after Fed restarts USD swaps
+* Currency basis swaps stabilise after Fed restarts USD

 * S.Korean swap rates fall, BOK seen on hold Wednesday